arangodb/docs/3.10/indexing-working-with-indexes.md

 <!-- arangod/V8Server/v8-vocindex.cpp -->

-ensures that an index exists `collection.ensureIndex(index-description)`
+Ensures that an index exists:

+`collection.ensureIndex(index-description)`

 Ensures that an index according to the *index-description* exists.
 A new index will be created if none exists with the given description.

+Calling this method returns an index object.
+Whether or not the index object existed before the call is indicated in the return attribute *isNewlyCreated*.

-The *index-description* must contain at least a *type* attribute.
+The *index-description* input value must contain at least a *type* attribute.
 Other attributes may be necessary, depending on the index type.

 **type** can be one of the following values: